 Study essentials and finding balance

-Now’s the time to develop or build upon your academic skills, form effective study habits and make the most of our your development opportunities.
-Remember university isn't just about studying.
-Finding a balance between your other priorities will help you reach your goals whilst having fun, taking care of yourself, learning and developing great foundations for your career.
-It can feel overwhelming at first but, if you take some time to read the information below, you’ll be on the road to great success.
+Now’s the time to develop or build upon your academic skills, form effective study habits and make the most of our development opportunities.
+Remember, university isn't just about studying.
+Finding a balance between your other priorities will help you reach your goals while having fun, taking care of yourself, and developing great foundations for your career.
+It can feel overwhelming at first but, if you take some time to read the information below, you’ll set yourself on the road to success.

 Develop academic skills with the Library